 What is Global Entry?

-Global Entry is a U.S. Customs and Border Protection (CBP) program that allows pre-approved, low-risk travelers to expedite their entry into the United States through automated kiosks at select airports.
+Global Entry is a U.S. Customs and Border Protection (CBP) program that allows pre-approved, low-risk travelers to expedite their entry into the United States through dedicated Global Entry processing at select airports.

 Benefits of Global Entry